client emails on autopilot

 The operator time these save

-The four marketing sequences (welcome, win-back, renewal, dunning) are the ones most operators end up writing manually, sporadically, or not at all.
+The four marketing sequences (welcome, win-back, renewal, failed-payment recovery) are the ones most operators end up writing manually, sporadically, or not at all.
 The 24-hour reminder is operational and every competitor ships it.
 What changes when these are automated:

 • The dormant client who hasn't booked in three weeks gets the win-back at the right moment — not a month later when they've already found another studio.